MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/tips-to-pass-app-validation.md

 ## App description

 A great description can make your app stand out in the Microsoft Store and help encourage customers to download it.
-Avoid the following mistakes in your app description:
+You must avoid the following mistakes in your app description:

-* Way forward: Way forward information for new users such as, sign up or get started or help and contact us links aren't included in the Manifest and App Source full description.
+* Way forward: Way forward information for new users such as, Sign Up or Get Started or Help and Contact Us links aren't included in the Manifest and App Source full description.

 * Regional dependency: Region specific app name or functionality not called out in manifest and partner center app descriptions.